Review of the Ionbox:

 The way it works: by running a current through a specific metal in the machine's generator, this results in ionization (electrically charging) of the surrounding air molecules and then the surrounded space is ionized.

 Ionized = Energy Charged.

 So, the Ionbox (Amazon Link) is essentially the digital alternative to the Himalayan Salt Lamp or any crystal charging method.
 That’s basically all it is.
 It’s more portable also, because it’s lighter.
 There’s also more throw to the ionic field it creates, as it’s spitting them out there with a little generator fan.

 It can do all of what the salt lamp can do, but at a higher level, basically.

 My review of it:

-All and all, it made my feel jazzed.
-So yes, it does work.
+All and all, it made me feel jazzed.

-And for this reason, I think it would be pretty good tool to have in any office space, create space, or educational room - someplace where you want to be both alert, and positive.
+And for this reason, I think it would be a pretty good tool to have in any office space, create space, or educational room - someplace where you want to be both alert and positive.

 So, if you don't mind that, or actually like that particular feature of it (for example: you live in a city and wouldn't mind a little humming to block out the street noise), or you work or live somewhere where there is already a little bit of machine noise in the background, like an office building or a copy room, the IonBox works great.